-This series will be edited by Bayard Roberts (London School of Hygiene and Tropical Medicine), Kiran Jobunputra (MSF), Preeti Patel (King's College London) and Pablo Perel (London School of Hygiene and Tropical Medicine).
+This series is edited by Bayard Roberts (London School of Hygiene and Tropical Medicine), Kiran Jobunputra (MSF), Preeti Patel (King's College London) and Pablo Perel (London School of Hygiene and Tropical Medicine).

 Psychological measurement in populations impacted by humanitarian disasters

 Conflict and Health is pleased to announce a call for papers on psychological measurement in populations impacted by humanitarian disasters (including longer-term humanitarian crises and forced migration settings).

 Over the last decade, there has been a growing realization among psychosocial professionals that the validity of the measurements used in humanitarian disaster contexts should be demonstrated rather than assumed.
 This has led to a growing area of study that spans the public mental health, transcultural psychiatry, and refugee trauma literatures, and encompasses multiple perspectives on the goals and outcomes associated with psychosocial intervention.
 This special issue aims to showcase the state-of-the-art methodologies that have been used in humanitarian disaster settings.

 This special issue will provide the field with an opportunity to reflect on current approaches to developing valid measures for use in disaster contexts, and to provide a touchstone for moving forward.
 Readers of this issue will be able to identify the appropriate methodological approaches that suit their needs, and have a clear sense of the specific steps they need to take to develop a measure that is valid for their specific population.
 The open access format of Conflict and Health will ensure that the content is freely available to practitioners who work in disaster contexts and thus ensure the dissemination of best practices.